rohit-s8/xsm-expl/expl/README.md

-compiler for eXpl labguage on XSM Machine
+compiler for eXpl language on XSM Machine